Court agrees to listen to Led Zeppelin in ‘Stairway’ appeal

 SAN FRANCISCO — “Stairway to Heaven” will get another hearing, this time to a packed house.

-A panel of eleven judges from the 9th U.S. Circuit Court of Appeals agreed Monday to hear Led Zeppelin’s appeal in a copyright lawsuit alleging the group stole its 1971 rock epic from a 1960s instrumental.
+A panel of 11 judges from the 9th U.S. Circuit Court of Appeals agreed Monday to hear Led Zeppelin’s appeal in a copyright lawsuit alleging the group stole its 1971 rock epic from an obscure 1960s instrumental.

-In a 2016 trial, a jury found that Led Zeppelin’s Jimmy Page and Robert Plant had not taken “Stairway to Heaven” from the song “Taurus” by the band Spirit.
+In a 2016 trial that included testimony from Led Zeppelin guitarist Jimmy Page and singer Robert Plant, a jury found that “Stairway to Heaven” did not significantly resemble the song “Taurus,” written by the late Randy Wolfe and performed by his band Spirit.

+Page said he wrote the music for the song and Plant the lyrics, and that both were original.

-But in September, a three-judge panel from the 9th Circuit ruled unanimously that the trial judge had failed to advise the jury properly, and ordered a new trial.
+But in September, a three-judge panel from the 9th Circuit ruled that the judge at the trial had failed to advise the jury properly, and ordered a new trial .
+The judges unanimously found that the trial judge was wrong to tell jurors that individual elements of a song such as its notes or scale may not qualify for copyright protection, because a combination of those elements may qualify if they are sufficiently original.

-Led Zeppelin’s lawyers appealed, asking for the larger group of judges to rehear the case.
-The court plans to hear the appeal in September.
+Led Zeppelin’s lawyers moved to the next level of appeal, asking for the larger group of judges to rehear the case, and the request was granted.
+The 11-judge panel will hear the case in late September in San Francisco.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.